 - In 200 metres, at a T-junction with a car road, pass through a gap to the right of a metal fieldgate and turn right down the road, with hedges on either side.
 In 85 metres, at a bend in the road, ignore the access road to your left (to the Barrons) but 8 metres later [!] turn left over a stile on your left into Home Wood .

 - These woods, and the golf course up ahead, are part of Lullingstone Park.
 When this walk was devised the directions through this Country Park followed the route of a published trail, but the numbered posts which marked out this route are no longer present.
 Not all of the paths used are shown on the OS map.

 - 5 metres inside the wood, turn right on to a wide path, downhill, your direction 100°.
 In 40 metres follow it round to the left, your direction now 40°.

-- In 150 metres pass to the side of a metal fieldgate and keep ahead.
-In a further 150 metres, having ignored paths off to both sides, you come to a T-junction.
-Turn right and then in 20 metres turn left into a very wide grassy avenue going downhill between Upper and Lower Beechen Wood, still heading north-east.
+- In 150 metres cross over a path junction and pass to the right of a metal fieldgate and then keep ahead at a junction with a track coming down from the right.
+In a further 150 metres, having ignored paths off to both sides, you come to a T-junction, with a marker post directly ahead of you.
+Turn right and then in 20 metres turn left into a very wide grassy avenue going gently downhill between Upper and Lower Beechen Wood, still heading north-east.

-- In 400 metres you come to a permissive bridleway , with a wooden gate up ahead leading on to a golf course.
+- In 400 metres you come down to a permissive bridleway , with a pair of wooden fieldgates 10 metres ahead of you, leading on to a golf course.